 Workshops and presentations of design work upstream of the refinement backlog make it possible to sensitize the technical team to functional issues, but during the cutting we enter a level of refinement that makes this exchange necessary.
 The business knowledge of UX and PO is shared and the technical team helps to make trade-offs that go in the direction of a better ROI.

-If the technical cut is not possible or is uncertain, then we will not be sure to know how to assess the complexity of the task and we will have to timebox the time spent on it to avoid getting too lost.
+If the technical cut is not possible or is uncertain, then we won't be sure how to assess the complexity of the task and we will have to timebox the time spent on it to avoid getting too lost.
 We will come back to that.

-During the planning, the development team accompanied by the PO reviews the various tickets.
+During the planning, the development team is accompanied by the PO who reviews the various tickets.

 The capacity to do is estimated in points of complexity.
 This does not strictly correspond to available working time.
-However, we deduce from the theoretical CAF the time taken by events not associated with development (meetings, interviews, etc.).
+However, we deduce from the theoretical suitable capacity to do and the time taken by events not associated with development (meetings, interviews, etc.).
 On this occasion only, we make the amalgamation between complexity and working time.

-In particular, we deduct from the total CAF the time dedicated to the refinement backlog , technical breakdown and sprint planning .
+In particular, we deduct from the total capacity to do, the time dedicated to the refinement backlog, technical breakdown and sprint planning .
 This provides an incentive to make these meetings effective and removes the risk that these meetings may get long.

 To estimate the complexity, we use an agile card game and we rely on benchmark tickets.
-We note each ticket and the sum of the notes of the tickets to be made must be close to the CAF of the team whose measure is refined sprint after sprint.
+We note each ticket and the sum of the notes of the tickets, to be made, must be close to the capacity to do of the team whose measure is refined sprint after sprint.